Alagris/MealyCompilerDocs/Wizja.md

 ### 6. Zakres i ograniczenia/scope and limitations

 Time is our most valuable resource.
-If we start running out of it, we might drop support for formal specification and/or Mealy inference.
+If we start running out of it, we might drop support for formal specification and/or transducers.
 By the end of semester we should have working library, although there is no guarantee that it will be optimised.
 Optimisations should be ready by the end of second semester, though.
 There should also be a working basic version of expression language and compiler for it by the end of first semester.
 We should also have more-or-less working prototype of online repl, although the extent of what "working" means depends heavily on state of library.

 We propose to split our work into alpha and beta phases: